The myth about anger

 Bodymind creates anger for a purpose

-The human body is designed to produce anger and it uses a very sophisticated circuitry to do that – running from the thalamus, through the amygdala and then on through the adrenal glands and the sympathetic nervous system.
+The brain produces anger and uses a very sophisticated circuitry to do that – running from the thalamus, through the amygdala and then on through the adrenal glands and the sympathetic nervous system.
 So we know anger must have an important purpose.
 Dismissing an emotion like that as harmful or ‘bad for your health’ is just disrespectful.

 The purpose of anger is to ensure that you are treated with respect, protected against exploitation, have your wishes taken seriously, or to cue you towards self-defence.